Stephen Lewis: Post-political career

+NDP Premier Bob Rae appointed Lewis as the special advisor on race relations to the Premier of Ontario; he delivered the report entitled "Stephen Lewis Report on Race Relations in Ontario" in 1992.
+He declined to run in the 1989 New Democratic Party leadership election.
+After leaving politics, Lewis continued to campaign for the NDP, including in the 2015 federal election.
+He also supported the Leap Manifesto.

+Diplomatic career

-After working for several years as a labour mediator, columnist and broadcaster, in 1984 Lewis was appointed Permanent Representative of Canada to the United Nations by Governor General Jeanne Sauvé, on the advice of Prime Minister Brian Mulroney.
-Lewis served at the post until 1988.
+After working for several years as a labour mediator, columnist, and broadcaster, in 1984 Lewis was appointed Permanent Representative of Canada to the United Nations by Governor General Jeanne Sauvé, on the advice of Prime Minister Brian Mulroney and by recommendation from former Ontario Premier Bill Davis.
+As ambassador, he worked with Mulroney to oppose and denounce apartheid in South Africa.
+Lewis served at the post until 1988, but continued serving as the Special Advisor to the UN Secretary General on Africa until 1991.

 From 1995 to 1999, Lewis was deputy director of UNICEF.
+In 1993, he worked on the "Graça Machel study", which was the first global study on the impact of armed conflict on children; it was presented at the UN General Assembly in 1996.
+In 1997, Lewis was also appointed by the Organisation of African Unity to a panel that investigated the Rwandan genocide; the report, entitled Rwanda: The Preventable Genocide, was released in June 2000.
 From 2001 until 2006, he worked as United Nations Special Envoy for HIV/AIDS in Africa.
 In this role, he drew attention to the HIV/AIDS crisis and convinced leaders and the public that they have a responsibility to respond.
-He has been widely praised for his effectiveness in this role.
-In 2005 he adapted his Massey Lectures in a book titled "Race Against Time", where he describes the disjuncture between what the international community promises and their actions in responding to the pandemic in Africa.
+He also spoke at the 2004 Conference on Retroviruses and Opportunistic Infections.
+As an advocate for Africa, he criticized the World Bank and International Monetary Fund for their debt repayment policies, and accused African governments and the G8 of not doing enough for Africans.
+He was widely praised for his effectiveness in this role.
+In 2005, he adapted his Massey Lectures in a book titled Race Against Time, where he describes the disjuncture between what the international community promises and their actions in responding to the pandemic in Africa.
+Lewis also advocated for environmental causes.
+He was also a member of the World Health Organization Commission on Social Determinants of Health.